School Supply Recommendations

 On demand paste.
 Make just what is needed for the task (a jar of wet paste won't keep long as it is natural and will grow moldy).

-Open their minds to not needing disposable plastic junk that is polluting the air, oceans, fresh water, soil, rain and our bodies - truly something every student needs to know.
+Open their young minds to not needing disposable plastic junk that is polluting the air, oceans, fresh water, soil, rain and our bodies - truly something every student needs to know.

 There are many recipes online for making smooth/fancy homemade glues of varying strength, but the flour and water or wet rice does the trick for simple class purposes.